-Home to an affluent mix of senior city types, entrepreneurs and self-made business people, with the odd footballer and celeb thrown in for good measure, you couldn’t mistake it in any way for The Country (frankly, the hunting, shooting and fishing set probably speed up past the turn off on their way up the M40 to the Costwolds) but if ‘countryside lite’ existed this would be it.
+Home to an affluent mix of senior city types, entrepreneurs and self-made business people, with the odd footballer and celeb thrown in for good measure, you couldn’t mistake it in any way for The Country (the hunting, shooting and fishing set probably speed past the turn off on their way up the M40 to the Costwolds) but if ‘countryside lite’ exists, this is it.
 And jolly civilised it is too.
-Handy high streets mix all the usual chain store and supermarket suspects with independent retailers and if you’re in need of a coffee, haircut or manicure you’re spoilt for choice.
+High streets with all the usual chain store and supermarket suspects alongside independent retailers - if you’re in need of a coffee, haircut or manicure you’re spoilt for choice.
 London escapees will love the ease with which they can drive everywhere – and even park.
-Fashion fans will flock to nearby Old Amersham - the best place to curate the designer labels freely available on London high streets.
+Fashion fans flock to nearby Old Amersham - the best place for designer labels and a much more civilised shopping experience than Oxford Street.

-And, wait for it, they’ve even got the Tube there.
-With Marylebone High Street just a quick train ride away, surrounding villages such as Seer Green, Fulmer and Chalfont St Giles offering quaint country pubs in which to wind up the dog walk, and everything else you could ever need, from arthouse cinema to cricket pitches, tennis clubs and sports centres in the towns, why live anywhere else?
+And, wait for it, Amersham has a tube station.
+Surrounding villages such as Seer Green, Fulmer and Chalfont St Giles offer quaint country pubs in which to wind up the dog walk, and everything else you could ever need, from arthouse cinema to cricket pitches, golf and tennis clubs and sports centres in the towns, why live anywhere else?
 Oh – and did we mention how close it is to Heathrow?

 Although the local housing market’s not for the faint of heart (or light of wallet), it does offer great value on a per square foot basis in comparison to London.
 If you’re ready to stop watching the value of your zone 2 London terrace inching up and opt for quality of life instead, you could easily swap 2,000 sqft and a postage stamp yard for more than double the space inside and a proper garden, without breaking sweat.
 And you won’t have to park down the street from your house.
 Or spend weekends schlepping the kids to the park (there’ll be swings, slide and trampoline in the garden, natch).
-Non character four bed family homes – likely in need of some modernisation – start at around £600K in Amersham, £700K in Gerrards Cross and £900k in Beaconsfield, rising to around £1.5m plus for those with more curb appeal.
+Non character four bed family homes – likely in need of some modernisation – start at around £600K in Amersham, £700K in Gerrards Cross and £900k in Beaconsfield, rising to around £1.5m plus for those with more kerb appeal.
 Detached five beds trade at anything from £1.7m upwards and from thereon, the sky’s the limit.
 There’s no abundance of family rental properties in the area though if you do fancy hedging your bets and hanging on to your London real estate, and although there are occasional bargains, what’s on offer comes with a hefty price tag.

 Unsurprisingly in this well-heeled corner of suburbia it’s hard to go wrong when it comes to schooling and nigh on impossible to find an Ofsted rating that isn’t at least Good, particularly at primary level.
 The area is well served with state primaries, village infant schools (often with private school sized classes), faith schools – and that holy grail of state maintained secondary education, the selective grammar school.
 On the independent front, excellent preps which cater, in the main, for all academic abilities, feed children into either state grammars or private secondary schools, so mixing and matching between state and private is a genuine option.

-With such high quality state schools on offer for the brightest, private day options within a reasonable commuting distance tend (with a couple of notable exceptions) to cater for pupils not deemed suitable for grammar school.
+With such high-quality state schools on offer for the brightest, private day options within a reasonable commuting distance tend (with a couple of notable exceptions) to cater for pupils not deemed suitable for grammar school.
 Gerrards Cross has two small independents: tiny Thorpe House for boys and St Mary’s for girls, the latter quietly stealing a march on the academic front and a solid choice for girls who want to keep a local network of friends.